smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/906-mcp-server-dev-python.md

 - Include testing for both resources and tools
 - Use proper debugging options for troubleshooting test failures
 - Test all supported transport modes (HTTP and STDIO)

+### External Client Integration Strategies
+- Always implement proper error reporting with complete error details and suggested fixes
+- Use type hints consistently throughout all code
+- Verify all MCP servers work in both HTTP and STDIO modes
+- Document all tools with clear descriptions and parameter information
+- Provide integration guidance for external applications in documentation
+- Include all modules in pyproject.toml to prevent import errors
+- Prefer the official MCP client API for external Python integrations